4th International Psycho-immunology & Psychobiology Research Symposium

 The Association for Prenatal and Perinatal Psychology and Health's October 2023 conference in Denver Colorado.

 This free, informal online and onsite symposium will be held in Europe this summer in Crete, Greece.
 Click here to signup for the online symposium.
 Email us or phone +1-250-509-0514 (Canada) if you want to join us in Crete.

-The schedule of presentations will be continuously changing.
+The schedule of presentations will be continuously changing up until the day of the conference.
 To be able to see which talks you'd like to attend, keep an eye on the schedule below - we'll be keeping it updated.

 About the symposium